mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 characters may never be cured.

-Player Characters in a truly insane condition may be retired from play at the Referee’s discretion – although insane characters do provide some interesting opportunities for roleplaying (and insane Non-Player Characters always do).
+Player Characters in a truly insane condition may be retired from play at the Referee's discretion – although insane characters do provide some interesting opportunities for roleplaying (and insane Non-Player Characters always do).